-In 2013, snowy owls mysteriously began appearing in parts of the United States that don’t typically see them: Washington, D.C., Kentucky, Nebraska.
-It was the first signs of what scientists call an irruption, or rapid population boom in snowy owls.
-Turns out, this one was the biggest in 40 or 50 years.
 Dave Brinker, a biologist with the Maryland Department of Natural Resources and his colleague Scott Weidensaul jumped at the once-in-a-lifetime opportunity to turn this boom into data.
 They launched a research effort, named Project Snowstorm, and crowd-funded enough money to purchase two dozen lightweight GPS transmitters custom-designed to fit on the backs of owls.
 Soon, streams of data came pouring in: longitude, latitude, altitude.
-The data provided insights into the hidden lives of these birds: their hunting patterns, obstacles they encountered, and their migratory routes through Canada on their way to the Arctic Circle.
+The data provided insights into the hidden lives of these birds: hunting patterns, obstacles or dangers, and their migratory routes through Canada, the U.S. and the Arctic Circle.

 The story was published on NPR.